 Analyzing Gap's Unusual Options Activity

-Shares of Gap (NYSE:GPS) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $31.39.
+Gap (NYSE:GPS) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $28.45 following the option alert.

 - Sentiment: BULLISH